 - Adjustable straps

-- 24 lbs lift capacity with single bladder
+- 24 lbs lift capacity with a single bladder

 - 16 lbs integrated weight system

 The Scout has Zeagle’s Bx power inflator system.
 It’s been used on many of Zeagle’s BCD’s and has received high praise from many divers.

 It is super easy to clean as you can hook up a garden hose to rinse out the bladder.
 There’s no need to try to get fresh water through the mouthpiece of the inflator.
 You can simply rinse it out and clean it with the garden hose.

 The inflator comes with a 3/8” low-pressure hose.
 It offers a quick disconnect mechanism and you can easily attach that to the first stage regulator.